 Home of the benefactors and living tradition

 Metsovo has always been a thriving town, with an economy based on livestock, trade and crafts.
-Metsovite travellers and traders became prosperous, particularly in the Danubian principalities and Russia, then brought the benefits of their wealth back to their homeland by constructing public buildings, bridges, churches and schools.
-Metsovo, in essence a market town, became a cultural and commercial hub for merchants and traders from East and West.
-Of its benefactors, particularly noteworthy is the Tositsa Foundation, and Evangelos Averoff, who were the driving force behind the economic boom and an influx of tourism in 1970.
+Metsovite travellers and traders became prosperous, particularly in the Danubian principalities and Russia, and subsequently brought the benefits of their wealth back to their homeland by constructing public buildings, bridges, churches and schools.
+Metsovo became a cultural and commercial hub for merchants and traders from East and West.
+Of its benefactors, particularly noteworthy are the Tositsa Foundation and Evangelos Averoff, who were the driving force behind the economic boom and an influx of tourism in 1970.

 Metsovo’s main square is one of the most famous attractions of mountainous Greece and thousands of visitors pass through it every year, stopping to take a picture next to the monument of two bears exchanging glances, while elderly Metsovites look on, conversing in their local Vlach dialect.

 More than 200 paintings and sculptures by the great Greek artists of the 19th and 20th century are exhibited here, the most significant focal point of culture in Epirus.
-Lytras, Gyzis, Volanakis, Parthenis, Hatzikiriakos-Gikas, Tsarouhis, Moralis and Fasianos are just a few of the big names in the collection, housed in a spectacular building with three floors behind the town’s main square.
-This museum is well worth a visit during your trip to Epirus.
+Lytras, Gyzis, Volanakis, Parthenis, Hatzikiriakos-Gikas, Tsarouhis, Moralis and Fasianos are just a few of the big names in the collection, housed in a spectacular three-storey building behind the town’s main square.

 A peaceful lake

-The high altitude of this artificial lake at the source of the Aoos River makes it the only one of its kind in Greece.
-In the winter the blue water sinks into the white landscape and in the summer it’s draped in the foliage of the dense riparian forest.
-The beech forest gives way to a forest of firs to the north of the lake, the boundary of the Pindus National Park and the renowned Valia- Kalda.
-The serene setting is relaxing, an idyllic alpine landscape.
+The high altitude of the artificial lake at the source of the Aoos River makes it the only one of its kind in Greece.
+In the winter, the blue water sinks into the white landscape and in the summer it is draped in the foliage of the dense riparian forest.
+The beech forest gives way to a forest of firs to the north of the lake, on the boundary of the Pindus National Park.

-It may be small, but it offers all the necessary facilities for amateur skiers.
-Metsovo’s ski resort is in Politses, at an altitude of 1,400m, and has five pistes and three lifts.
+Metsovo’s Politses Ski Resort may be small, but it offers all the necessary facilities for a day’s skiing.
+Reaching an altitude of 1,400m, it has five pistes and three lifts.